 What Else Could Help?

 It’s possible that drones aren’t the only answer, but rather automation as a whole.
-Whilst it is well publicised that Amazon are looking at drones, there are other solutions which are using automation.
+Whilst it is well publicised that Amazon is looking at drones, there are other solutions which are using automation.

 Perhaps what we are seeing at the moment is the peak of the problem and automation solutions are going to scale it back down to more manageable levels.